carlinmack/NamespaceDatabase/README.md

 This project currently:

 * Downloads dumps from the fastest mirror
-* Splits them into 40 partitions for parallel processing
+* Splits them into partitions for parallel processing
-* Parses, extracts and imports features into a MySQL database.
-If there are errors, they are logged to it.
+* Parses, extracts and imports features in parallel into a MySQL database.
+Errors are logged to a log file unless it stops the parsing of the partition in which it is logged to the database.

 In the future I aim to add:

-* Stable parallel processing
-* Allow selection via arguments of wiki, namespace, dump
+* Allow selection of wiki, namespace, dump
 * Allow users to provide their own option files for the database so they don't have to edit code.
 * Allow users to pass in a filename directly to splitwiki or parse.
 * Allow users to be able to direct output to somewhere other than a database.
+I would love to hear what people would prefer.

 ## Requirements and installation